alternadiva/Lyfta-Video-Player/README.md

 ### Description

 My solution for the take-home challenge presented by Lyfta.
-This is my attempt at completing a user story of the video player.
+This is my attempt at completing a user story of a video player.

 🔗 **Deployed to [GitHub Pages](https://alternadiva.github.io/Lyfta-Video-Player/)**